boltops-tools/terraspace-docs/_docs/intro/how-terraspace-works.md

 Terraspace tries to give you the best of both worlds.
 You get the Terraform HCL declarative power, at the same time, it gives you a little extra power with ERB.
 Terraspace allows you to reach for this additional power when needed.

 If you prefer not to use HCL, then Terraspace also has a Ruby DSL.
 The DSL builds `.json` files that Terraform understands just like `.tf` files.
-Generally, would stick to HCL, as it's others are probably used to seeing.

 ## Backend State Storage